 Conclusion

 Some of the challenges West Virginia faces, such as shortages in social service workers and qualified foster parents, are problems many other states are trying to address.
 In addition to these, West Virginia faces unique and acute issues due to the opioid crisis’s direct impact on the child welfare system.
 By first addressing and relieving the burdens imposed by the federal lawsuit, West Virginia officials will have increased capacity to implement policy changes and invest in the workforce and other resources necessary to achieve the safety and permanency goals for the children in their state.
 We highlight strategies to address these issues.
-Broadly, these include recruiting and developing a qualified child welfare workforce, increasing and retaining quality foster care parents and foster care homes, and addressing shortages in mental health services for foster care children.
-Our policy recommendations include, directing federal resources to workforce development, licensing reform for foster care and mental health providers.
+Broadly, these include recruiting and developing a qualified child welfare workforce by developing P3 specialized training graduate programs in local universities, allowing private companies to provide foster care services by enabling them to enjoy the same support that public agencies receive, increasing and retaining quality foster care parents and foster care homes, and addressing shortages in mental health services for foster care children.
+Our policy recommendations include directing federal resources to workforce development, and licensing reform for foster care and mental health providers.
 The requirements for foster care housing should become more general and subject to the social workers’ judgments.
-West Virginia could institute universal licensing recognition for mental health care professionals, which could allow qualified candidates to relocate to West Virginia without additional state level licensing burdens.
-In addition, enabling Public-Private Partnerships in the training and academic education of social workers could also bolster the in state workforce and improve quality.
+West Virginia could institute universal licensing recognition for mental health care professionals, which could allow qualified candidates to relocate to West Virginia without additional state-level licensing burdens.
+In addition, enabling Public-Private Partnerships in the training and academic education of social workers could also bolster the in-state workforce and improve quality.

+We suggest revising the requirements for the licensing of foster care homes to a less restrictive and shorter list.
+As a follow-up study, a Delphi procedure could be employed by surveying the professional stakeholders, and deriving the significant requirements and their relative importance.

+Introduction of PPP to the provision of of foster care services will lead to greater competition among the private and public providers and as a result to increase efficiency in service provision.

 Appendix

-Selected State Level Foster Care Licensing Requirements
+Selected State-Level Foster Care Licensing Requirements

 West Virginia Health and Safety Foster Care Licensing Requirements: